60 Second Lemon Law Assessment™

 At Kahn & Associates:

-We hold a 4.9 Google rating from 521+ reviews and have maintained an A+ BBB rating for over 25 years.
+We hold a 4.9 Google rating from 542+ reviews and counting and have maintained an A+ BBB rating for over 25 years as of the date of this article.
 When Michigan consumers need help with a defective vehicle, they trust Kahn & Associates.

 Do not let a defective used car drain your time, money, and peace of mind.
 Contact Kahn & Associates today for a free case evaluation, or call 1-888-536-6671.